Introduction

 Flat-field correction allows the reduction and often the full elimination of the following image issues:

-- Color casts when taking images with shifted lenses.
+Color cast when taking images with shifted lenses.
 The issue is particularly evident on non-BSI sensors when used in conjunction with symmetrical wide angle and ultra wide-angle lenses, such as the Schneider-Kreuznach technical ones, and some Rodenstocks as well.

-- Sensor PDAF banding, an issue that has been discovered by GetDPI forum member @diggles while using use the most recent Hasselblad CFV-100c digital back together with a Schneider-Kreuznach Apo-Digitar 5.6/35 XL lens.
-It shows up when shifting such lens, especially on uniform areas like the sky.
+PDAF sensor banding, an issue that has been discovered by GetDPI forum member @diggles while using use the most recent Hasselblad CFV-100c digital back together with a Schneider-Kreuznach Apo-Digitar 5.6/35 XL lens.
+It shows up when shifting this lens, especially on uniform areas like the sky.
+In Figure 13 an example of PDAF banding fix performed by HBComposer’s flat-field correction is presented.

 https://www.getdpi.com/forum/index.php?threads/hasselblad-100c-and-35xl.75781/

-- Dust spots present on the sensor glass which are visible in the final image as darker circular or elongated shapes.
-In the following picture an example of dust spot fix performed by HBComposer’s flat-field correction is presented:
+Figure 14. (a) Original image – sensor tiling, color cast and vignetting present (b) Processed image – sensor tiling, color cast and vignetting corrected Dust spots present on the sensor glass which are visible in the final image as darker circular or elongated shapes.
+In Figure 15 an example of dust spot fix performed by HBComposer’s flat-field correction is presented.

 IMPORTANT NOTE: unfortunately, in case of extreme vignetting or CA the flat-filed algorithm will not be able to correct everything.
 High noise and residual color casts need to be corrected later on in the image processing chain, in the RAW developer or in post-production.